vamsianumula/simclr-self-supervised-learning/README.md

 # simclr-self-supervised-learning
-Self-Supervised Contrastive Learning for Image Recognition SimCLR
+Self-Supervised Contrastive Learning for Image Recognition with SimCLR